20 July plot: Aftermath

 Particularly noteworthy in considering this issue is the scientific publication of Robert Loeffel.
 In his study, Loeffel came to the conclusion that Sippenhaft, as part of state terror at the end of the war, was a means of intimidation within Nazi Germany, when in reality this practice was not always applied, and most of the terror was adopted only after 20 July.
 This was due to its duality: terror was implemented only in quantities necessary to maintain a level of fear among the population that would not lead them to go over to the side of resistance.

 More than 7,000 people were arrested and 4,980 were executed.
 Not all of them were connected with the plot, since the Gestapo used the occasion to settle scores with many other people suspected of opposition sympathies.
 Alfons Heck, a former Hitler Youth member and later a historian, describes the reaction many Germans felt to the punishments of the conspirators:

 When I heard that German officers had tried to kill Adolf Hitler ...
 I was enraged.
 I fully concurred with the sentences imposed on them, strangling I felt was too good for them; this was the time, precisely, when we were at a very ... precarious military situation.
 And the only man who could possibly stave off disaster ... was Adolf Hitler.
 That opinion was shared by many Germans, Germans who did not adore Hitler, who did not belong to the [Nazi] Party.

 Allied radio stations also speculated on who the possible remaining suspects could be, many of whom were eventually implicated in the plot.

 Very few of the plotters tried to escape or to deny their guilt when arrested.
-Those who survived interrogation were given perfunctory trials before the People's Court, a kangaroo court that always decided in favour of the prosecution.
-The court's president, Roland Freisler, was a fanatical Nazi seen shouting furiously and insulting the accused in the trial, which was filmed for propaganda purposes.
+Those who survived interrogation were given perfunctory trials before the People's Court.
+The court's president, Roland Freisler, belittled and insulted the accused in the trial, which was filmed for propaganda purposes.
 The plotters were stripped of their uniforms and given old, shabby clothing to humiliate them for the cameras.
 The officers involved in the plot were "tried" before the Court of Military Honour, a drumhead court-martial that merely considered the evidence furnished to it by the Gestapo before expelling the accused from the Army in disgrace and handing them over to the People's Court.

-The first trials were held on 7 and 8 August 1944.
+The first trials were held on 7 and 8 August 1944 and were held in the plenary chamber of the Berlin high court the Kammergericht in Schöneberg.
 Hitler had ordered that those found guilty should be "hanged like cattle".
 Many people took their own lives prior to either their trial or their execution, including Kluge, who was accused of having knowledge of the plot beforehand and not revealing it to Hitler.
 Stülpnagel tried to commit suicide, but survived and was hanged.